12 Natural Ways To Get Rid Of Tartar & Plaque From Teeth

 Image: Shutterstock

 Flossing is an essential step in dental care.
 It is an excellent way to remove plaque and food particles between the teeth.
-Flossing the teeth prevents the formation of tartar and helps you maintain good oral hygiene.
+Flossing the teeth prevents the formation of tartar and helps maintain good oral hygiene.
 Floss cleans not only between the teeth but also between the gums, thus keeping dental caries and gum diseases at bay (8).

 You Will Need